Roman-Onishchenko/news-search/README.md

 - Types.js
 - Utils.js

+---
+## Project description
+Let's concisely describe some project folders and files:
 + App.js aggregates all project screens and routes and gives them acccess to app's store via `provider`.
 + Route.js defines all project navigation routes.
 + Api.js contains functions which help fetch and parse data from api.